TheStageAI/TheWhisper/README.md

 - Hugging Face open weights
 - High-performance TheStage AI inference engines (NVIDIA GPU)
 - CoreML engines for macOS / Apple Silicon with the lowest in the world power consumption for MacOS
-- Local RestAPI with frontend examples using ReactJS and Electron
+- Local RestAPI with frontend examples using ReactJS and Electron [see for details](electron_app/README.md)

 It is optimized for **low-latency**, **low power usage**, and **scalable** streaming transcription.
 Ideal for real-time captioning, live meetings, voice interfaces, and edge deployments.